solerante/cdda-tiled-extension/readme.md

 Add the extension and extras folder to your [Tiled](https://www.mapeditor.org/) extensions folder.
 [Check out the Tiled docs for more information](https://doc.mapeditor.org/en/stable/reference/scripting/#script-extensions)

 The 'extras' folder contains png images for the extension tileset.
+This adds relative tiles like region groundcover.

 =======